Inference for linear functionals of high-dimensional longitudinal proteomics data using generalized estimating equations: Concluding remarks

 \section{Concluding remarks}

-In this article, we proposed a projected estimating equation approach for inference on generalized estimating equations with high-dimensional covariates.
-The target of inference is a linear combination of the underlying regression coefficients $\bxi^T \bbeta^0$, distinguishing itself from many existing approaches targeting low-dimensional parameters in high-dimensional inference.
+Motivated by the applications involving risk scores based on longitudinal \emph{omics} data, we proposed a projected estimating equation approach for inference on generalized estimating equations with high-dimensional covariates.
+The target of inference is a linear functional of the underlying regression coefficients $\bxi^T \bbeta^0$, which enables us to draw inference not only on the individual coefficients but also on prognostic scores.
+This feature is a key distinction of our approach from many existing approaches targeting low-dimensional parameters in high-dimensional inference and can be readily extended to other estimating equation problems.

-Practical tuning parameter selection is very essential in high-dimensional inference; yet universally satisfactory procedures are still lacking.
-The performance of the method proposed in this paper is less sensitive to the selection of $\lambda$ compared to $\lambda^{\prime}$, as the latter more directly governs the final de-biasing step.
-In our simulation studies (results not shown), we found that the performance of the proposed method is more sensitive to the choice of $\lambda^{\prime}$ for signal variables than noise variables.
-Tuning parameter selection procedures that are more adaptive to signal strengths may be worth exploring in the future.
+Effective data-driven tuning parameter selection is essential in high-dimensional inference but is not fully addressed in the literature.
+While the performance of our method is not very sensitive to the choice of the tuning parameter for $\hbeta$, $\lambda$, the second tuning parameter, $\lambda'$ in \eqref{eq:direction}, more directly governs the final de-biasing step.
+Our specialized cross-validation-based procedure in Algorithm~\ref{algo:cv_lambda_prime} provides a data-driven approach for selecting $\lambda'$.
+To further improve upon this procedure, future research can consider procedures that are more adaptive to signal strength.

-Theoretically, in the existing high-dimensional inference literature, assumptions on the $\ell_0$ sparsity of inverse information matrix beyond linear regression models (e.g. generalized linear models and Cox proportional hazards models) have been scrutinized \citep{xia2021debiased,xia2021statistical}, as they may not hold in general settings.
+In the existing high-dimensional inference literature, assumptions on the $\ell_0$ sparsity of inverse information matrix beyond linear regression models (e.g. generalized linear models and Cox proportional hazards models) have been scrutinized \citep{xia2021debiased,xia2021statistical}, as they may not hold in general settings.
 The imposed condition on the sparsity of $(\bS^0)^{-1} \bxi$ in this article has certain similarity to those on the inverse information matrix.
-Although a potential limitation, estimate the projection direction when when $p \gg n$ is very difficult without any structural conditions.
-We will consider potential relaxations on this sparsity assumption in our future research.
+Estimating the projection direction when when $p \gg n$ is difficult without any structural conditions.
+Exploring relaxations of this sparsity assumption could be an important direction of future research.